 Fast RAW Conversion

-As a professional photographer you shoot in RAW hundreds of pictures at a single event, but few shots are good enough to justify the time investment required by post processing on the desktop computer with specialized software.
+As a professional photographer you shoot in RAW hundreds of pictures at a single event, but few shots are good enough to justify the time investment required by post processing with specialized software.

 Nevertheless, the remaining images are still important and need to be converted to a common image format like JPEG or TIFF.
 Of course, you can do that with the camera’s supplied software.
 But what if you have multiple cameras from Canon, Nikon and Sony or what if the software is not the most user-friendly?

 This is where BatchPhoto comes in with its extensive support for RAW images.
-BatchPhoto is a Mac OS X and Windows program capable of reading RAW image formats from most digital cameras (including Canon, Sony, Nikon, Olympus, Fuji, Kodak, Pentax), and providing specific RAW development settings like Demosaicing, White Balance and Highlights.
-This photo editor can prove to be a great option for post processing RAW images.
+BatchPhoto is a Windows and Mac program capable of reading RAW image formats from most digital cameras (including Canon, Sony, Nikon, Olympus, Fuji, Kodak, Pentax) and providing specific RAW development settings like Demosaicing, White Balance and Highlights.
+This photo editor can prove to be a great option for post processing RAW files.

-BatchPhoto can convert RAW images to almost any image format (170 formats supported) in just a single session.
-But you can do much more than just convert images; you can resize, rename, watermark or date stamp your images at the same time, just to name a few of the available features.
+BatchPhoto can convert RAW images to almost any image format (more than 170 formats supported) in just a single session.
+But you can do much more in addition to image conversion.
+The tool enables you to optimize and retouch your pictures in different ways.
+In that sense you can resize, rename, crop and rotate, watermark or date stamp your images.
+At the same time you can adjust the contrast and brightness, boost the saturation, reduce the noise or apply artistic effects like black & white.

 Learn more about supported digital cameras and RAW formats here.